 Part 1: Tool Options

-To survive and prosper in today's competitive, economically challenging, cost-conscious, and risky business environment, organizations must derive greater value from the projects that they conduct.
+To survive and prosper in today's competitive, cost-conscious, and risky business environment, organizations must derive the greatest possible value from the projects that they conduct.
 Success requires doing the right projects, not just doing projects right.

-As organizations have begun to recognize the need to improve project-selection decisions and to better manage their project "portfolios," consulting companies and software vendors have rushed to offer tools for the job.
-Most of the relevant products are marketed as tools for project portfolio management (PPM), but they may be alternatively described as tools for project prioritization, capital efficiency, enterprise project management, portfolio analysis, multi-project management, asset management, resource allocation, or some other similar collection of words.
+As organizations recognize the need to improve project-selection decisions and to better manage their project "portfolios," consulting companies and software vendors have rushed to offer tools for the job.
+Most of the relevant products are marketed as tools for project portfolio management (PPM), but they may be alternatively described as tools for project prioritization, capital efficiency, enterprise project management, portfolio analysis, multi-project management, asset management, resource allocation, or some other collection of similar terms.
 The tools being pushed in the marketplace use very different approaches for evaluating projects and recommending project portfolios.
 Which approach is best?

 Many Tools: Which Approach is Best?

-This paper identifies and evaluates the PPM tools that are currently available.
+This multi-part paper identifies and evaluates currently available PPM tools.
 As you will see, "caveat emptor"—let the buyer beware.
-Although many tools are described in marketing materials as being "rigorous" and "quantitative," few attempt to incorporate well-established project valuation or portfolio optimization methods.
+Although many tools are described in marketing materials as being "rigorous" and "quantitative," few attempt to incorporate well-established project valuation or portfolio optimization algorithms.

 Project Portfolio Management

 I define PPM as a tool-supported process for selecting projects and managing project portfolios for the purpose of generating the greatest possible value.
-Under PPM, new projects are formally evaluated, prioritized and selected; existing projects may be accelerated, slowed, or terminated; and resources are allocated and reallocated based on maximizing productivity.
+Under PPM, new projects are formally evaluated, prioritized and selected; existing projects may be accelerated, slowed, or terminated; and resources are allocated and reallocated based on maximizing the value created by the project portfolio.
 Properly conducted, PPM does not involve making project-by-project choices based on fixed acceptance criteria.
-Instead, decisions to add or subtract projects from the portfolio are based on the impact on total value created for the organization.
+Instead, decisions to add or subtract projects from the portfolio are based on the impact on total value to be derived from the project portfolio.
 The idea behind PPM is to apply to project decisions investment optimization methods similar to those that have proven successful in the world of financial investing.

 Modern Portfolio Theory